Arclize/learning-python-for-data-science/README.md

 The goal of this repo is to:
 - Showcase projects completed while learning **Power BI**, **Python**, and **SQL**.
 - Demonstrate practical applications of data analytics concepts.
-- Track progress toward building the technical foundation for Arclize Analytics.
+- Track progress toward building the technical foundation for Arclize.

 ---